Compare auto loan rates from multiple lenders

-If you want a lower monthly loan payment, consolidation will likely do that for you.
+If you want a lower monthly loan payment, consolidating your student loans will likely do that for you.
 If you have difficulty keeping track of all your student loans, and as a consequence, find yourself missing payments, consolidation will simply all that.

 However, if you’re concerned about the impact on your borrower benefits, consider reevaluating your budget and determine how you can continue to make your existing payments.
 Deferment or forbearance are always options for short-term relief from payment difficulties.
 There are also a few refinancing options you may consider.

 The interest rate you pay will be the weighted average of the interest rates on all your loans being consolidated, rounded up to the nearest 1/8 of a percent.
 Therefore, if you have some loans with a significantly higher interest rate, it could be beneficial to consolidate.

 Other benefits of federal student loan consolidation may include:

 Potential loss of borrower benefits is the primary drawback of consolidating your federal student loans, this being the number one concern for most students.

 Other drawbacks include paying more interest.
 Because you’re stretching your payments out over 30 years, the amount of interest you pay over the life of the loan will be greater, even though your monthly payment may be less.

 Like your federal student loans, private student loans may be consolidated into a single monthly payment.
 This is done through a private lender such as a bank or credit union.